eMapR/sundial/README.md

 ```

 ### 7. View logs.
-Comet is used as the default logging package for images and training data.
+Comet, an ML cloud reporting service offered free for research, is used as the default logging package for images and training data.
 See [Lightning Comet Docs](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.loggers.comet.html#module-lightning.pytorch.loggers.comet) and [Comet Experiment Docs](https://www.comet.com/docs/v2/api-and-sdk/python-sdk/reference/Experiment/#experimentlog_metric) for more details.
-Environment variables needed can be found in src/settings.py Alternatively, a separate logger can be written and included via config files.
+Environment variables needed can be found in src/settings.py.
+Alternatively, a separate logger can be written and included via config files.

 ## Config files

 While the framework for deep learning is build on [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html), the pipeline down from GEE can be configured using a similar format.
-See src/pipeline/settings.py for more details.
+See src/pipeline/settings.py for more details and configs directory for examples.
 In addition, images are generated using an annual medoid composite by default since for now, that is our focus, but another image generator function can be provided to the class if you instantiate it separately.

 The configs worth looking at are:
 | CONFIG | DESCRIPTION | OPTIONS |